igorfnasc/-dependency_of-binary/README.md

 # -dependency_of-binary

 RESPONSE TO R1G2
- All R codes for full reproducibility of article "Generating and estimating dependency of binary variables"
+ All R codes for full reproducibility of article "Generating and estimating dependency between binary variables"